ibm-cloud-architecture/refarch-kc/docs/index.md

 * **Private cloud** (we are using IBM Cloud Private) and [see this article](deployments/icp.md) for details.
 * **[Local](deployments/local.md)** to your laptop, using docker images and docker compose.

+## To be finished

+The following items are not yet completed:

+* Microprofile 2.2 container service with kafka streams
+* Springboot - kafka template for container
+* An end to end automated test scenario
+* A demonstration script to present the process execution from end users point of view
+* A set of tests to validate event sourcing, and Saga patterns
+* Cold chain predictive model
+* Container predictive maintenance model and deployment.

 ## Further readings